Explanation of other useful contributed modules:

 $domain_name = $_SERVER['DOMAIN_NAME'] ??
 NULL;

-// Set the domain name to 4 if DOMAIN_NAME is empty.
+// Set the domain name default if DOMAIN_NAME is empty.

 if (empty($domain_name)) {